 The Difference Between White Noise and Pink Noise

 You’ve probably heard of white noise (think the monotonous drone of an air-conditioning unit).
 White noise is a combination of different sounds that create one consistent sound that, according to Popular Science, “comes out evenly across all hearable frequencies.”
 It’s called white noise because when various colored lights combine, they shine white.
 Because white noise is good at cutting through the hustle and bustle, it’s used for the signals in emergency vehicles.

 Its ability to mask all other noise has historically made it a handy sleep aid.
-Those household annoying noises—that faulty dripping tap or ticking clock—are drowned out by other noises during the day.
-But when things quiet down come nighttime, those same noises become pronounced and seriously irritating… That’s where white noise comes to the rescue.
+Those household annoying noises—that faulty dripping tap or ticking clock—are drowned out by other sounds during the day.
+But when things quiet down at nighttime, those same noises become pronounced and seriously irritating… That’s where white noise comes to the rescue.
 So if white noise is the answer to drowning out sleep-stalling sounds, why do we need pink noise?

 The Benefits of Pink Noise

 Various studies have identified that pink noise can help people achieve deeper sleep.
 One study followed 13 elderly adults over two nights and found that their “deep sleep patterns increased when pink noise was played intermittently throughout the night.”

 Another study found that playing pink noise while people slept prolonged a portion of sleep known as slow-wave sleep, which has been linked to our brain’s memory function.
 After a night of sleeping in a room with pink noise playing, subjects remembered 22-word pairings versus just 13 after a night with no pink noise.
 Memory-boosting indeed.
 And it doesn’t just help with sleep quality and memory.
 Pink noise was also found to boost concentration when played in offices.